Active Sitting at Work: Reduce Back Pain and Stay Focused

 1. Back Pain

 Back pain is arguably the most common and widely felt consequence of sedentary work life.
 In fact, 37% of all lower back pain cases globally are linked to the workplace (Sowah et al., 2018).
+But why exactly does sitting hurt our backs?

 It’s not just the act of sitting – it’s the prolonged, static posture that comes with it.
 When we remain in a slouched or forward-leaning position for long periods, we place extended postural load on the lumbar spine (Channak et al., 2022).
+This increases stiffness and inhibits the activity of trunk-stabilizing muscles, leading to pain or even injury over time.

 2. Metabolic Disruption and Increased Mortality Risk